Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Introduction

 In addition to the conductivity, there are several studies on the Seebeck coefficient of organic conductors.
-The formula of the Seebeck effects has been established using a linear response theory.~\cite{Kubo_1957,Luttinger1964,Fukuyama2024,Ogata_Fukuyama} For \ET, the coefficient has been observed experimentally under hydrostatic pressure,~\cite{Tajima_Seebeck,Konoike2013}, which is measured along the $x$-direction (perpendicular to the molecular stacking axis)~\cite{Tajima_Seebeck}.
-The calculation of the Seebeck coefficient $S_{\nu}$ was performed along the $y$-direction,~\cite{Kobayashi_2020_ET} and along the $x$-direction,~\cite{Suzumura_PRB_2023} (i.e., the same direction as that in an experiment).
-With decreasing temperature, the former at ambient pressure shows the decrease of $S_{y}$ by taking account of the correlation, while the latter under a uniaxial pressure shows the sign change and a minimum at low temperatures.
+The formula for the Seebeck effects was established using linear response theory~\cite{Kubo_1957,Luttinger1964,Fukuyama2024,Ogata_Fukuyama}.
+For \ET, the coefficient was observed experimentally under hydrostatic pressure,~\cite{Tajima_Seebeck,Konoike2013}, which is measured along the $x$ direction (perpendicular to the molecular stacking axis)~\cite{Tajima_Seebeck}.
+The calculation of the Seebeck coefficient $S_{\nu}$ was performed along the $y$ direction~\cite{Kobayashi_2020_ET}, and along the $x$ direction~\cite{Suzumura_PRB_2023}, (i.e., the same direction as that in an experiment).
+With decreasing temperature, the former at ambient pressure shows a decrease in $S_{y}$ by accounting for the correlation, while the latter under uniaxial pressure shows a sign change and a minimum at low temperatures.
 Although the case of uniaxial pressure shows $S_x > 0$ at high temperatures and exhibits qualitatively the same $T$ dependence as that of the experiment, a problem still remains for the case of hydrostatic pressure.
-A model calculation using the transfer energies obtained by the extended H\"uckel method~\cite{Kondo2009} with a previous first-principles calculation at ambient pressure\cite{Kino2006} gives a negative Seebeck coefficient ($S_x < 0$),~\cite{Suzumura_PRB_2023} whereas experimental results show a positive Seebeck coefficient at finite temperatures.\cite{Tajima_Seebeck,Konoike2013} Then, using a TB model obtained from an $ab$ $initio$ calculation with the experimentally obtained crystal structure at 1.76 GPa,~\cite{Kondo2009} it was shown that the Seebeck coefficients in \ET \; under hydrostatic pressure are positive in both $x$- and $y$-directions~\cite{Suzumura_JPSJ_2024} indicating the hole-like behavior.
-For understanding a competition between the conduction and valence bands, a method at low temperatures has been proposed, where the sign of $S$ is determined by that of the energy derivative of the spectral conductivity $\sigma_\nu(\ep,T)$ with respect to $\ep$ at a chemical potential.~\cite{Suzumura_PRB_2023} It was recently reported\cite{Furukawa_JPS} that the Seebeck coefficient in \BETS\ shows a noticeble difference from that in \ET, i.e., $S_x$ is negative in contrast to $S_x>0$ in $\alpha$-(BEDT-TTF)$_2$I$_3$ and $S_y$ changes sign from negative to positive as the temperature increases.
+A model calculation using the transfer energies with the extended H\"uckel method~\cite{Kondo2009} with a previous first-principles calculation at ambient pressure\cite{Kino2006} gave a negative Seebeck coefficient ($S_x < 0$)~\cite{Suzumura_PRB_2023}, whereas experimental results showed a positive Seebeck coefficient at finite temperatures.\cite{Tajima_Seebeck,Konoike2013} Then, with a TB model obtained from an $ab$ $initio$ calculation with the experimentally obtained crystal structure at 1.76 GPa,~\cite{Kondo2009} it was shown that the Seebeck coefficients in \ET \; under hydrostatic pressure are positive in both $x$ and $y$ directions~\cite{Suzumura_JPSJ_2024} indicating the hole-like behavior.
+To understand a competition between the conduction and valence bands, a method at low temperatures was proposed in which the sign of $S$ is determined by that of the energy derivative of the spectral conductivity $\sigma_\nu(\ep,T)$ with respect to $\ep$ at a chemical potential~\cite{Suzumura_PRB_2023}.
+It was recently reported\cite{Furukawa_JPS} that the Seebeck coefficient in \BETS\ shows a noticeable difference from that in \ET; i.e., $S_x$ is negative in contrast to $S_x>0$ in $\alpha$-(BEDT-TTF)$_2$I$_3$, and $S_y$ changes sign from negative to positive as the temperature increases.
 It is important to clarify the origin of these differences between $\alpha$-(BETS)$_2$I$_3$ and $\alpha$-(BEDT-TTF)$_2$I$_3$.